MolSSI-Education/python-package-best-practices/setup.md

 ## Installing and configuring git

 ### Installation
-We will be using the `git` software for version control during this course.
+We will be using the `git` software for version control during this workshop.
 This portion walks you through installing and configuring `git`.

 If you do not have the environment activated, activate it first: